Mean field singular stochastic PDEs: Additive noise

+and random initial condition $u_0$, assuming that the random variable $(Z,u_0)$ is an element of $\bbL^p\big(\Omega, C_{T_0}C^r \times C^r\big)$ with $Z$ null at time $0$, { for some regularity exponent $r>0$}.
+This setting includes the case where $\zeta$ is a spacetime white noise.
+We rewrite \eqref{EqMcKV0} in integral form

-and random initial condition $u_0$, assuming that the random variable $(\zeta,u_0)$ is an element of $L^p\big(\Omega, C_{T_0}C^{\alpha-2}\times C^\alpha\big)$.
-No singular product is involved in the study of this equation and we will be able to solve it with classical tools.
-We prove in Section \ref{SubsectionAdditive} that equation \eqref{mcKV0} is well-posed under proper Lipschitz assumptions on $g$ and that the law of its solution is a Lipschitz continuous function of the law of $(\zeta,u_0)$ in the Wasserstein $p$-space.
-This strong result leads in Section \ref{SubsectionAdditiveChaos} to a propagation of chaos result for an associated field system.
+No singular product is involved in the study of this equation and we are able to solve it with some classical elementary tools.
+We prove in Section \ref{SubsectionAdditive} that Equation \eqref{EqMcKV0Integral} is well-posed if $g$ is Lipschitz continuous in the sense of \eqref{EqAssumptionG} below.
+The law of the solution to \eqref{EqMcKV0Integral} turns out to be a Lipschitz continuous function of the law of $(Z,u_0)$ in the Wasserstein $p$-space.
+This strong result leads in Section \ref{SubsectionAdditiveChaos} to a propagation of chaos result for an associated system of interacting fields.